CantoLang/cantolang-site/docs/programmers_guide.md

-This is a very brief look at Fun's main features, with examples but with little background or explanation.
+This is a very brief look at Canto's main features, with examples but with little background or explanation.
 For a more in-depth account, see
-<a href="overview?article=leisurely_tour">A More Leisurely Tour of Fun</a>.
+<a href="overview?article=leisurely_tour">A More Leisurely Tour of Canto</a>.

 ###Statements

-Fun is a declarative language.
-A Fun program specifies output.
-Typically a Fun program is run as a web site, in which case the output consists of web pages.
+Canto is a declarative language.
+A Canto program specifies output.
+Often a Canto program is run as a web site, in which case the output consists of web pages.
+A Canto program can also be run as a conventional script.

+A Canto program is comprised of <b>definitions</b>.
+A definition consists of
+<b>constructions</b> and <b>child definitions</b>.

+###Constructions

-A Fun program is comprised of <b>definitions</b> and <b>constructions</b>.
-A definition associates a name with a (possibly empty) set of constructions and child definitions.
-A construction is a statement that potentially yields output.
+A construction is a statement that yields output.
 There are several kinds of constructions:

 * Blocks (code or data)
 * Control statements (loops, conditionals and redirections)
 * Expressions
 * Instantiations
-* Literal values (strings, characters, booleans or numbers)
+* Literal values (strings, characters, booleans, and numbers)

 An example of each of the above, with comments: